-Understanding the a care manager’s process will help you to know what to expect and to choose the best care manager for your situation.
+Understanding the care manager’s process will help you to know what to expect and to choose the best care manager for your situation.
 Every client is unique and has very particular care management needs, especially as relates to their particular medical history and their current medical concerns.
 To best understand those needs, your professional nurse care manager follows a time-tested process to identify concerns, propose solutions, and take action.
 Here are the three steps in our medical care management process:

 HOW MEDICAL CARE MANAGEMENT WORKS